Procter & Gamble

 Envisioning the Benefits of Data Sharing

-To illustrate how an older adult might find the Oral-B IO toothbrush and its app helpful, I created a storyboard to share with stakeholders.
+To illustrate how an adult might find the Oral-B IO toothbrush and sharing its data via app helpful, I created a storyboard to share with stakeholders.

 Data Sharing for Better Oral Hygiene